The race for the coveted “minerals of the future” that can influence the national security of countries

 An essential factor is that mining projects to extract these metals can take more than a decade (on average 16 years) to be operational and, therefore, the scarcity is likely to be even greater in the coming decade, explains Boer, who, together with Andrea Pescatori and Martin Stuermer, published the research “The metals of the energy transition” at the end of last year.

-In addition to rare earths, the study notes, the four most coveted metals will be nickel, cobalt, lithium and copperwhose prices could reach historic records for long periods of time, a trend that breaks with the usual cycles of rising and falling value in international markets.
+In addition to rare earths, the study notes, the four most coveted metals will be nickel, cobalt, lithium and copperwhose prices might reach historic records for long periods of time, a trend that breaks with the usual cycles of rising and falling value in international markets.

 The total value of production of these metals may increase more than fourfold between 2021 and 2040, in a net-zero emissions scenario by the middle of this century.